Grab the Macro Gear Guide

 Frame close and focus on the most wilted portion of these withering beauties!

 Why limit yourself to flowers?
 Anything in the garden can make a stunning image, including weeds, dandelions, wattle, and grasses.

 When shooting in the garden, try standing up and shooting straight down… the earth, tan bark, gravel, grass all make a beautiful backdrop when combined with the compression that macro photography gives you.

-Our last round sold out in under 2 days and the feedback was overwhelmingly positive!
-So if you’re interested in improving your macro photography skills (or simply joining in the fun for 4 weeks of hands on challenges and inspiration) pre-register here so you don’t miss out!
+Our last round sold out in 2 days and the feedback was overwhelmingly positive!
+So if you’re interested in improving your macro photography skills (or simply joining in the fun for 4 weeks of hands-on challenges and inspiration) jump on the wait list so you don’t miss out!